 Although owned by Unite, the University manages all pastoral, academic and social elements of the student experience - and does all that it can to ensure that students are provided with the same support network and social or sporting opportunities as in any other residence.
 This residence is exclusive to University of Bristol undergraduates of whom at least 95 per cent will be in their first year.
 Unite manage the facilities and repair to the building.
 Please note that information provided on other websites is likely to be out of date and relate to periods during which students were managed differently or from other institutions.

 Favell House is located on Bristol's beautiful and historic floating Harbourside, right in the heart of the city, giving you the opportunity to make the most of the vibrant city life.
 There is a selection of restaurants and shops on your doorstep and also a convenience store underneath the property.
 Favell House offers easy access to:

 Across the road from Favell House are two other residences, The Rackhay and Waverley House, and together these three Unite-owned properties make up our City Centre Riverside collection of residences, which offer around 550 undergraduate places in total.
 They have a warden who is responsible for pastoral care for first year undergraduate students (freshers).
 He is supported by deputy wardens and senior residents.
 There are five live-in senior residents at Favell House who are on call to help with any issues that arise whether personal, social or academic.

-The Junior Common Room (JCR) Committee, administered by a sub-committee of senior residents, ensure that freshers are able to enjoy a range of social events.
+The Junior Common Room (JCR) Committee, newly elected each year from freshers, ensures that you are able to enjoy a range of social events.